oVirt/ovirt-site/source/detailedfeature/detailed-gluster-volume-asynchronous-tasks-management.html.md

 This will stop the migration of data from the bricks that is currently in progress

 TBD: How do we monitor the status of the rebalance and remove-brick operations?

-Can we use step ids or task ids?
+*   -   Can we use step ids or task ids?
+    -   Introduce /rebalancestatus and /migratestatus actions?

 <Category:DetailedFeature>